 Crunch the numbers

 Franchise owners have sizable startup costs, says Garcia.
-The average franchisee makes an initial investment of $520,000, according to Franchise Business Review.
+The average franchisee makes an initial investment of $520,000.
 Plus there can be other fees, like renewal fees once your contract with the franchise company runs out.

 But it’s not just the initial investment and the fees you’ll want to examine—the overall fiscal health of the franchise is important, too.